 The second analysis was performed using a clinically relevant dichotomy between MCI subjects considered to be with and without executive dysfunction.
 All ADNI MCI subjects were required to meet amnestic MCI criteria.
-For this analysis, MCI subjects were then divided into two groups: one included subjects with impaired memory and executive dysfunction (MCI executive) and the other included subjects with impaired memory and no executive dysfunction (MCI nonexecutive).
-MCI executive subjects performed at an objective cut-off of 1.5 standard deviations below reported normative means for TMT-B and DSym.
-The norms used were from the Uniform Data Set of the Alzheimer's Disease Centers [30], which has a population similar to ADNI.
-The relationship between FAQ and MCI executive and MCI nonexecutive subjects was determined using independent samples t-test.
-Finally, a linear multiple regression analysis was conducted with FAQ as the dependent variable and the following simultaneous predictors: MCI executive versus MCI nonexecutive status, age, education, MMSE, RAVLT delayed recall, GDS, NPI-Q Depression, and NPI-Q Apathy.
+For this analysis, MCI subjects were then divided into subjects with impaired memory and executive dysfunction (MCI Executive) and subjects with impaired memory and no executive dysfunction (MCI Non-Executive).
+MCI Executive subjects performed at an objective cut-off of 1.5 standard deviations below reported normative means for TMT-B and DSym.
+The norms used were from the Uniform Data Set of the Alzheimer's Disease Centers30, which has a similar population to ADNI.
+The relationship between FAQ and MCI Executive and MCI Non-Executive subjects was determined using independent samples t-test.
+Finally, a linear multiple regression analysis was conducted with FAQ as the dependent variable and the following simultaneous predictors: MCI Executive vs. MCI Non-Executive status, age, education, MMSE, RAVLT delayed recall, GDS, NPI-Q Depression, and NPI-Q Apathy.